arunleer/METRICA/README.md

 # Metrica Vox Machina
-> Gold Standard Computational Linguistics Evaluation for AI
+> **Gold Standard Computational Linguistics Evaluation for AI**

-> This was a time and scope limited project, as 26,000+ words were written simultaenously to system implementation, in order to meet the Master of Science (Computer Science) academic requirements.
+**Note**: While this project entailed a robust implementation phase, it was time and scope limited as the simultaneous writing of 26,000+ words was crucial for the fulfillment of the Master of Science (Computer Science) degree requirements.

-This code has been simplified into a single file for mark tracing reasons (and university submission limitations).
-Originally, all tkinter functionality was separated from package-based logic across 20+ files.
-Full release of Metrica Vox Machina will be in web-based form.
-Project code to be uploaded after mark ratification (Nov, 2023).
+For university submission and mark tracing purposes, the code has been condensed into a single file.
+Originally, the project's `tkinter` functionality and package-based logic spanned across 20+ files.
+A comprehensive, web-based version of Metrica Vox Machina is slated for release.
+The full project code will be uploaded after mark ratification in November 2023.

 🌍 **Location**: Birmingham, UK
 🏛 **Institution**: University of Birmingham